jorge-cardoso/jorge-cardoso.github.io/index.md

 > A good researcher says, "Lets find out", others say "Nobody knows".
 When a good researcher makes a mistake, he says, I was  wrong", others say "It wasn't my fault".
 A good researcher works harder than others and has more time.
 Others are always "too busy" to do what is necessary.
 [Unknown source]

-Two good sources of information for researcher:
+Two good sources of information for researchers:

 + [ACM Calendar of Events](http://campus.acm.org/calendar/)
 + [IEEE Conference Calls for Submissions](http://www.ieee.org/conferences_events/index.html)